 A great source of information about supplier maturity with functional safety and SIL is to check if their equipment has a "safety manual" which meets the requirements of IEC 61508-2 Annex D. Item D2.3 in Annex D requires a statement on systematic capability and instructions and constraints for use.

-4. Architecture must be capable of meeting the hardware fault tolerance (HFT) requirements
+Architecture must meet the hardware fault tolerance (HFT) requirements

 As a simple metaphor, fixing a door to a doorframe involves one or more hinges.
 Most entries are retained perfectly well with two well-designed straps, but it is also possible to use three, four or even more.
 However, there is a law of "diminishing returns" which governs the decision to keep adding redundant devices.
 The same is true of SIF designs; it becomes unnecessary, or even counter-productive, to keep adding redundancy for the same function.